Tatsh/pychoco/CONTRIBUTING.md

-# How to contribute to pychoco
+# How to contribute to chocolatey-choco

 To be written.